-The CFDEN value calculated using Equation 44 should be written to the CFDEN register before beginning calibration and zero should be written to the CFNUM register.
-First, the line accumulation mode and the line accumulation interrupt should be enabled.
-Next, the number of half line cycles for the energy accumulation is written to the LINECYC register.
-This sets the accumulation time.
+The CFDEN value calculated using Equation 40 should be written to the CFDEN register before beginning calibration and zero should be written to the CFNUM register.
+Enable the line accumulation mode and the line accumulation interrupt.
+Then, write the number of half line cycles for the energy accumulation to the LINECYC register to set the accumulation time.
 Reset the interrupt status register and wait for the line cycle accumulation interrupt.
-The first line cycle accumulation results may not have used the accumulation time set by the LINECYC register and should be discarded.
+The first line cycle accumulation results might not use the accumulation time set by the LINECYC register and, therefore, should be discarded.
 After resetting the interrupt status register, the following line cycle readings will be valid.
 When LINECYC half line cycles have elapsed, the IRQ pin goes active low and the nominal LAENERGY with the test current applied can be read.
 This LAENERGY value is compared to the expected LAENERGY value to determine the WGAIN value.
 If apparent energy gain calibration is performed at the same time, LVAENERGY can be read directly after LAENERGY.
 Both registers should be read before the next interrupt is issued on the IRQ pin.
-Refer to the Apparent Energy Calculation section for more details.
-Figure 81 details the steps that calibrate the watt gain using an accurate source.
+Figure 72 details steps to calibrate the watt gain using an accurate source.

-Figure 81.
+Figure 72.
 Calibrating Watt Gain Using an Accurate Source

-Equation 47 describes the relationship between the expected LAENERGY value and the LAENERGY measured in the test condition:
+Equation 43 describes the relationship between the expected LAENERGY value and the LAENERGY measured in the test condition:

-$$WGAIN = INT \left(\left(\frac{LAENERGY{IB(expected)}}{LAENERGY{IB(nominal)}} - 1 \right) \times 2^{12} \right)$$ (47)
+$$WGAIN = INT \left( \left( \frac{LAENERGY{IB(expected)}}{LAENERGY{IB(nominal)}} - 1 \right) \times 2^{12} \right) (43)$$

-The nominal LAENERGY reading, LAENERGY{IB(nominal)}, is the LAENERGY reading with the test current applied.
+The nominal LAENERGY reading, LAENERGY IB(nominal), is the LAENERGY reading with the test current applied.
 The expected LAENERGY reading is calculated from the following equation: